-- b) All remaining Block 59 conditions of Block Plan approval as they relate to the Block 59 West Landowners to the satisfaction of the Development Engineering Department and the Policy Planning and Special Programs Department; - c) A complete servicing strategy is developed to the satisfaction of the City that will have no negative impact on the Block 57/58 Plan area;
+- a) Draft Plan of Subdivision File 19T-18V009 is approved by Vaughan Council; - All remaining Block 59 conditions of Block Plan approval as they relate to the Block 59 West Landowners are satisfied by the Development Engineering Department and the Policy Planning and Special Programs Department; - c) For the lands zoned "EM2(H) General Employment Area Zone" with the Holding Symbol "(H)" as shown on Attachment 3, lot consolidation is required for the portion of each lot located on the abutting property to the south; and d) A complete servicing strategy is developed to the satisfaction of the City that will have no negative impact on the Block 57/58 Plan area;

-Should Vaughan Council approve the Recommendations contained in this report, then Condition a) of the Holding Symbol "(H)" would be satisfied.
+Should Vaughan Council approve the Recommendations contained in this report, Condition a) of the Holding Symbol "(H)" would be satisfied.
 The Development Engineering ('DE') Department has confirmed the remaining Block 59 conditions of Block Plan approval as they relate to the Block 59 West Landowners have been satisfied.
 The DE Department has confirmed a complete servicing strategy is developed to the satisfaction of the DE Department that would not have negative impact on the Block 57/58 Plan area.
-The Owner has demonstrated Condition b) and c) of the Holding Symbol "(H)" has been satisfied.
+Therefore, the Owner has demonstrated Condition b) and d) of the Holding Symbol "(H)" has been satisfied.

-Accordingly, it is recommended that the Holding Symbol "(H)", as shown on Attachment 5, be removed from the Subject Lands to facilitate the Development, and a By-law to remove the Holding Symbol "(H)" be brought forward to Council for enactment, should the Applications be approved.
+Accordingly, it is recommended that the Holding Symbol "(H)", as shown on Attachment 5, be removed from part of the Subject Lands to facilitate the Development, and a Bylaw to remove the Holding Symbol "(H)" be brought forward to Council for enactment, should the Applications be approved.